sourabpramanik/shorten-url/README.md

 # Setup

-Open your terminal window and clone the repository at any desired location in your machine and go inside the project folder using these command:
+Open your terminal window, clone the repository at any desired location in your machine, and go inside the project folder using these commands:

 ```bash
 git clone https://github.com/sourabpramanik/shorten-url.git